 The Department of Public Safety is responsible for policy enforcement, security and emergency response on campus.
-Public Safety is located in the Welcome Center on Alumni Lane and is staffed 24 hours a day and 7 days a week.
+Public Safety is located in the Alumni House on Alumni Lane and is staffed 24 hours a day and 7 days a week.

-Public Safety is staffed by a Director/Account Manager who is responsible for scheduling, personnel, payroll, and administrative functions through Allied.
-The Director is also responsible to University personnel for the administration of campus policies, protocols and expectations.
+Public Safety is staffed by a University Director Emergency Preparedness/Safety and Contract Director/Account Manager who is responsible for scheduling, personnel, payroll, and administrative functions through Allied.
+The Director is also responsible for University personnel for the administration of campus policies, protocols and expectations.

-Full and part-time officers and three lieutenants (shift supervisors) patrol the campus, conduct building checks and interior patrols, staff the communications desk, enforce parking operations, and provide special event security.
+Full and part-time officers and four lieutenants (shift supervisors) patrol the campus, conduct building checks and interior patrols, staff the communications desk, enforce parking operations, and provide special event security.
 Officers patrol the campus on foot, vehicle, and golf cart.